JetBrains/kotlin/samples/opengl/README.md

 To build use `../gradlew assemble`.

-To run use `../gradlew runProgram` or execute the program directly:
+To run use `../gradlew runReleaseExecutableOpengl` or execute the program directly:

     ./build/bin/opengl/main/release/executable/opengl.kexe